Cultural legacy of the Klondike Gold Rush: Literature

+Fiction

-Amongst the many to take part in the gold rush was writer Jack London, whose books The Call of the Wild (1903), White Fang (1906), and his short story "To Build a Fire" (1902 and 1908), were influenced by his northern experiences.
+Among the many writers taking part in the Gold Rush was writer Jack London, whose books The Call of the Wild (1903), White Fang (1906), and his short story "To Build a Fire" (1902 and 1908), were influenced by his northern experiences.
 London was inspired to write stories by various adventurers he met.
-The Thousand Dozen for instance was inspired by a brief market corner on eggs created by "Swiftwater" Bill Gates.
+The Thousand Dozen, for instance, was inspired by a brief market corner on eggs created by Swiftwater Bill.
 Part I of Jack London's 1910 novel Burning Daylight is centered on the Klondike Gold Rush.

 Another literary luminary connected with the rush, and whose cabin still stands in Dawson City, was folk-lyricist Robert W. Service, whose short epics The Shooting of Dan McGrew (1907) and other works describe the fierce grandeur of the north and the survival ethic and gold fever of men and women in the frozen, gold-strewn north.
-Service's best-known line is the opening of The Cremation of Sam McGee (1907), which goes;
+Service's best-known lines are from the opening of The Cremation of Sam McGee (1907), which goes: